vdbromain/real-estate-price-prediction/README.md

    - with a mean score of 75%

-   - with a crossvalidation score of 62,50% (+- 20% of standard deviation
+   - with a crossvalidation score of 62,50% (+- 20% of standard deviation)

 ## Conclusions on the modeling part :

 GradientBoostingRegressor is the best model tested so far.
 But with a biggest number of buildings with their whole data completed, maybe RandomForestRegressor could also be a very good candidat for the kind of prediction I did.
 As I explained earlier in the modeling part, I had to delete 2288 rows (because they missed the living area) and another 2105 rows (because they missed the state of the building).
 I tried to calculate the missing living area but it gives me very poor results as I also explained earlier.
 So from 11072 rows I reached 6617 rows in my final dataframe to train and test my models.
-I imagine if I could have 11000 completed rows for renting price, living area, state of the building and Province I would habe better crossvalidation score and a better standard deviation because 20% is huge.
+I imagine if I could have 11000 completed rows for renting price, living area, state of the building and Province I would have better crossvalidation score and a better standard deviation because 20% is huge.
 If I had time to do, I would also plot each variable with the renting price to be able to see and deleted some outliers remaining.